WildArt.Works

 See this content in the original post

 In this final chapter on Nuthatches we stay in the mountains of North Thailand and my favourite Dois of Inthanon, Luang & SanJu.
 In early April I had written about the Birds on the Doi which was an overview of the four mountains in North Thailand and the abundant wild and bird life inhabiting them.
 A couple of weeks back I had written about the beautiful Mrs. Gould’s Sunbird, and last week about the Chestnut-vented Nuthatch.
-This week is about the critically endangered Giant Nuthatch.
+This week is about the Critically Endangered Giant Nuthatch.

 About 685 kilometers to the north of Bangkok lies the former seat of the ancient Lanna Kingdom and is considered one of the most scenic provinces in the country given its mountain ranges, valleys, flora and fauna.
 A land of misty mountains and colourful hill tribes, a playground for seasoned travellers, and a delight for adventurers.
 Despite its relatively small size and blissful calm, Chiang Mai truly has it all, a city that is still firmly Thai in its atmosphere and attitude.
 It is the second-largest changwat (province) of Thailand.
 Bordered by Chiang Rai to the northeast, Lampang and Lamphun to the south, Tak to the southwest, Mae Hong Son to the west and the Shan State of Myanmar to the north.
 Located in a verdant valley on the banks of the Ping River, Chiang Mai was founded in 1296 as the capital of the ancient Lanna Kingdom.
 Today it is a place where past and the present seamlessly merge with modern buildings standing side by side with venerable temples.
 Of all the places I have visited in Thailand, Chiang Mai with its forests and mountains and the historic city of Ayutthaya are by far my favourites.